Luan Krasniqi

-Luan Krasniqi (born 10 May 1971) is a German actor and former professional boxer.
+Luan Krasniqi (born 10 May 1971) is a German-Albanian actor and former professional boxer.
 He held the European heavyweight title and also challenged for the WBO world heavyweight title.

 Background

 Krasniqi is the youngest of eight children to Kosovar Albanian parents.
 He has often said that he had a happy and active childhood, growing up in Junik, a small town in the District of Deçan, where in 1987 he finished his primary and secondary school, before his family moved to Rottweil in Germany.
 Krasniqi stated "my childhood was good, but when I learned that we would be rejoining my father who had moved to Rottweil in 1970 I was overjoyed.
 I had dreamt about a move to the city and now it was coming true!".

 Krasniqi graduated in Germany his A-Level and an education as a wholesaler.

 Amateur

 Krasniqi started boxing at the age of 16.
 His boxing-career began at the local BSV Rottweil, where he met Theo Kerekesch, a boxing trainer of high regard.

 Spotting talent and kinship within each other, hard work developed Krasniqi into a solid, well schooled, heavyweight.
 Once Krasniqi had been granted German citizenship, he entered the Multi-Nations Tournament in Liverpool, England and won the gold medal.
 He consolidated the success with a gold medal later that year at the German Championships, Berlin.

-Krasniqi stormed the 1995 World Amateur Boxing Championships, by taking the silver medal beating Sinan Samil Sam and Wladimir Klitschko – losing only to the one of the best amateur boxers of all times, the Cuban great Félix Savón.
+Krasniqi stormed the 1995 World Amateur Boxing Championships, by taking the silver medal beating Sinan Samil Sam and Wladimir Klitschko – losing only to one of the best amateur boxers of all times, the Cuban Félix Savón.
 Krasniqi ended the year on a roll, taking the Heavyweight Gold in the International Chemie Cup Tournament, Halle.

 1996 he added the European Championships with a win over Christophe Mendy.